Updated September 22, 2020

 5. Take a LOT of Practice Tests

-HRCI has many PHR practice tests on their website.
+HRCI has many PHR practice questions on their website.
 The other prep products mentioned in this article also offer practice tests.
 Start taking practice tests early in your program.
 Your test scores will reveal if your studying is effective.
 They will help you know if you are progressing.
 They will show you how you’re doing in each functional area.
 Adapt your study schedule to your practice test performance.
+Many people who passed the PHR say that the questions on the actual test are harder than those on the practice tests.
+If you pass a practice test but don’t have in-depth knowledge on the topics, make sure you gain a thorough understanding.

 6. Prepare for Test Day